 Food and drinks

 Don’t sleep on the drinks either.
-In addition to common global soft drinks, the nhan tran tea (translated to its botanical Latin name as “Adenosma caeruleum tea” on the menu) is a must-try.
+In addition to common soft drinks, the nhan tran tea (translated to its botanical name “Adenosma caeruleum tea” on the menu) is a must-try.
 Iced coffee and bubble milk tea are also available.
 When booking your flight, look for bundle add-ons that include some food and drinks for savings.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.
 Find more perspectives in our user reviews below.